nnseva/django-taggit-bulk/README.md

 You can add or clear several tags together, just enlist them in a dialog separating by the comma.

-The tags input string behaves exactly the same as for the [taggit package](https://django-taggit.readthedocs.io/en/latest/index.html).
+The tags input string behaves exactly the same as for the [Django Taggit](https://django-taggit.readthedocs.io/en/latest/index.html) package.

 ## Customization